Henri Ottmann

 Henry Ottmann Catalogue Raisonné, Bernard Toublanc-Michel, 2020, Lelivredart, p.234

-Born in Anciens in Loire-Atlantique, Ottmann a painter and printmaker began his artistic career in Brussels at the beginning of the 20th century.
-He made his debut at the Salon La Libre Esthetique in Brussels in 1904 and subsequently participated in prestigious exhibitions such as the Salon des Independants in Paris from 1905, the Salon d’Automne, the Salon Societe Nationale des Beaux-Arts and the Salon des Tuileries.
+Shortly after this, Ottmann and his wife did return to France, where he subsequently participated in prestigious exhibitions such as the Salon des Independants in Paris from 1905, the Salon d’Automne, the Salon Societe Nationale des Beaux-Arts and the Salon des Tuileries.

-In 1911 and 1912, Ottmann exhibited at the Artiste de la Societe Moderne at the Gallery of the French art dealer Paul Durand-Ruel, together with other Impressionist painters Durand-Ruel represented such as Armand Guillaumin, Henri Lebasque.
-In 1912, he also exhibited at the Galerie of French photographer and art dealer Eugene Druet.
+Ottmann’s oeuvre before the First World War was heavily influenced by the French Impressionist movement, particularly the works of Renoir, and he often exhibited within this artistic circle of Impressionists, Post-Impressionists, and Fauves.
+In 1911 and 1912, Ottmann exhibited at the Artiste de la Société Moderne at the Gallery of the French art dealer Paul Durand-Ruel.
+Durand-Ruel represented many prominent French Impressionist painters, including Armand Guillaumin and Henri Lebasque.
+In 1912, he also exhibited at the Galerie of Eugene Druet, a French photographer and art dealer whose gallery had exhibited works from Georges Pissarro, Charles Camoin, Albert Marquet, Maurice Denis and Paul Cezanne.

-Tragically, Ottmann’s life was cut short in a car accident in Vermon on the first of June after a car accident.
-Driving to his exhibition in Rouen, a burst tire caused his car rolled over in which Ottmann suffered a fractured skull and spine.
-After being transported in a coma to a clinic in Vernon, he died that night at 49 years old.
+Tragically, Ottmann’s life was cut short in a car accident in Vermon in 1927.
+Driving to an exhibition of his works in Rouen, a burst tire caused his car to roll over in which Ottmann suffered a fractured skull and spine.
+After being transported in a coma to a clinic in Vernon, Ottmann tragically passed from his injuries at the young age of 49 years old.
+If Ottmann had not been involved in this tragedy, it is likely that his artworks and distinct style would have earned him a deservedly high reputation.